kayleeyana/CMPG323_PROJECT_4_34385479/README.md

 Whilst doing this it writes to the Excel spreadsheet and Updates the Test Result Column by idicating True/False that the automation was successful.

 It then displays all records for Customers, Orders,Products, OrdersDetails in a Table Form.

+Edit data on the web app and modify the data.

+Now we have the option of editing the: Customers, Orders, Products, OrdersDetails on the web app and make it alittle more meaningful by adding more data onto each  Customers, Orders,Products, OrdersDetails .

+The automation captures the table provided on the web app with all the